b-gonzalez/Fluent-VBA/README.md

 # Using Fluent VBA in an external project

 All of the class modules in Fluent VBA are PublicNotCreatable.
 So the project can be used as a reference in other projects.
-You'd start by adding the project as a reference to whatever workbook you'd like to use.
-After you did that, you'd create a cFluent object using the MakeFluent() method in the mInit module.
-Once the object is created you should be able to execute the tests as normal.
+If you plan on doing this I'd recommend doing the following:

+1. Create a testing file that will reference the Fluent VBA workbook and the file containing the code to be tested
+2. In the VBA projects references for the testing file, reference both the Fluent VBA workbook and the file containing the code to be tested.
+3. Create a variable that has the type of IFluent or IFluentOf.
+4. Instantiate this variable using the MakeFluent function or the MakeFluentOf function for IFluent or IFluentOf types respectively.
+5. Write your tests.

 # Scrapped additional features